minuscode/minuscode.github.io/_works/iogurteria.md

 sitemap: false
 ---

+We've helped Ioguerteria do Bairro build the company website for their frozen yoghurt offering.

-A promotional website for a frozen yoghurt shop that featured/funded on the Portuguese Shark Tank TV-Show.
+Iogurteria do Bairro was recently featured and funded on the Portuguese Shark Tank TV-Show.